vertelab/odootools/README.md

  cdb                       | change database
  cdo                       | change directory to Odoo core
  cdp                       | change directory to project
- odooaddons                | Updates addons_path with all project according to ODOOADDONS defined in odoo.tools odooadminpw               | view master password odoocheckmodule   <module>        | lists databases that use a module (eg odoocheckmodule sale) odoocreatetestdb <database name> <input file or stdin> | Creates new database without e-mail-settings for outgoing mail
+ odooaddons                | Updates addons_path with all project according to ODOOADDONS defined in odoo.tools (or is it odootools/repos/MAINTAINER_repo) odooadminpw               | view master password odoocheckmodule   <module>        | lists databases that use a module (eg odoocheckmodule sale) odoocreatetestdb <database name> <input file or stdin> | Creates new database without e-mail-settings for outgoing mail